ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 <div class="banner">
 <p>
-This post is out of date and contains some tecnical errors.
+This post is out of date and contains some technical errors.
 Checkout the <a href="http://rack-bootcamp.slashdeploy.com/">Rack Bootcamp</a>
 for an update version with new sections.
 </p>